jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Some examples.
 In the 1970s, AT&T defended its mechanical telephone system monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, SpaceX, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using mechanical Industrial Age tools.

-This seemingly endless list of rules is the Death Star.
+This seemingly endless list of rules to keep the Industrial Age alive is the Death Star.
 This antagonism is why life on Main Street is getting worse.
 But before you face Darth Blockbuster and blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 ## The Magic of Evolution - How Evolution Works